 Students who qualify for the alternate assessment will participate in the Dynamic Learning Maps alternate assessments in English language arts, mathematics, and science, as appropriate, for their current grade level1.
-If the student is also and English learner, they will also take Alternate ACCESS for ELLs.
+If the student is also and English learner, they will also take WIDA Alternate ACCESS.

 NOTE: There is no alternate assessment at the 10th grade; students who qualify for the alternate assessments will not participate in PSAT 10.
-Students in the tenth grade who are also English learners will take the Alternate ACCESS for ELLs.
+Students in the tenth grade who are also English learners will take the WIDA Alternate ACCESS.